-The right mix of search engine optimization and digital advertising can bring more prospective patients to your site.
+The right mix of medical search engine optimization and digital advertising can bring more prospective patients to your site.
 But if your medical website is missing these key elements, your efforts may be wasted.
 Win more patients with our top 5 medical website design must-haves.

 We find that a website is only as good as its photos.
 Photography can make or break a healthcare website; patients either relate to the content or cringe and click away.
 We always recommend photographs of people feeling their best.